ncsa/Delta_doc/docs/source/file_mgmt/index.rst

 How to Use IME
 ~~~~~~~~~~~~~~~

-The preferred way to use the Delta IME is as a **read-cache** for frequently read data and as a **write/read cache** for small file io.
+The preferred way to use the Delta IME is as a **read-cache** for frequently read data and as a **write/read cache** for small file i/o.

 It is possible to use exiting utilities and applications with files residing or created on /ime.
 Performance will be equal to or better than using /scratch directly for i/o to files.